MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-tabletshell.md

 <!-- Description-Source-ADMX -->
 Prevents start of InkBall game.

-- If you enable this policy, the InkBall game will not run.
+- If you enable this policy, the InkBall game won't run.

 - If you disable this policy, the InkBall game will run.

-- If you do not configure this policy, the InkBall game will run.
+- If you don't configure this policy, the InkBall game will run.
 <!-- DisableInkball_1-Description-End -->

 <!-- DisableInkball_1-Editable-Begin -->